control-toolbox/CTProblems.jl/docs/src/problems/simple_exponential.md

 ### Presentation of the problem

-The consumption-min simple exponential problem consists in minimising
+The time-min simple exponential problem consists in minimising

 ```math
     tf